benwis/tower-governor/README.md

  This will create an independent rate limiter for each configuration!
 Instead pass the same configuration reference into [`Governor::new()`](https://docs.rs/tower_governor/latest/tower_governor/governor/struct.Governor.html#method.new), like it is described in the example.

  2. Be careful to create your server with [`.into_make_service_with_connect_info::<SocketAddr>`](https://docs.rs/axum/latest/axum/struct.Router.html#method.into_make_service_with_connect_info) instead of `.into_make_service()` if you are using the default PeerIpKeyExtractor.
 Otherwise there will be no peer ip address for Tower to find!

+ 3. When using the Governor layer with [`tonic`], you have to extract the IP in an interceptor.
+See `examples/src/tonic.rs`.